letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/ports.md

 ## Web

-When deploying a web application, the way to have the web traffic served through Disco's reverse proxy is to specify the port in your `disco.json`.
+When deploying a web application, the way to have the web traffic served through disco's reverse proxy is to specify the port in your `disco.json`.

 ```json
 {